Hong Kong is much more than just a major shopping destination and a place where you can see Disney characters.

 This 1-hour tour aboard an open-top, double-decker bus will let you see the best of Kowloon’s sights at night.

-Witness the stunning light display, made more dramatic in the dark, by the Symphony of Lights from Kowloon.
+Another stunning light show that is more dramatic is the Symphony of Lights from Kowloon.

 You can also disembark and explore the night markets for some serious bargain shopping, or sample some of the mouthwatering local street food to ease your nighttime hunger pangs.